 Hence it was, that when Nero, after the murder of his mother, took a journey into Greece, and had a mind to be present at the celebration of the Eleusinian mysteries, the consciousness of his parricide deterred him from attempting it.
-(Sueton.
-Vita Neron. cap.
+(Sueton Vita Neron. cap.
 34.)
-On the same account, the good Emperor M. Antoninus, when he would purge himself to the world of the death of Avidius Cassius, chose to be initiated into the Eleusinian mysteries, it being notorious, that none were admitted into them, who labored under the just suspicion of any heinous immorality.
+On the same account, the good Emperor M. Antoninus, when he would purge himself to the world of the death of Avidius Cassius, chose to be initiated into the Eleusinian mysteries, it being notorious that none were admitted into them who laboured under the just suspicion of any heinous immorality.
 This was originally a fundamental condition of initiation, observed in common by all the mysteries.
 During the celebration of the mysteries, they were enjoined the greatest purity, and highest elevation of mind.
-"When you sacrifice or pray, says Epictetus in Arrian, go with a prepared purity of mind, and with dispositions so previously disposed, as are required of you when you approach the ancient rites and mysteries."
+"When you sacrifice or pray," says Epictetus in Arrian, "go with a prepared purity of mind, and with dispositions so previously disposed, as are required of you when you approach the ancient rites and mysteries."
 And Proclus tells us that the mysteries and the initiations drew the souls of men from a material, sensual, and merely human life, and joined them in communion with the gods.
 Nor was a less degree of purity required of the initiated for their future conduct.
-They were obliged by solemn engagements to commence a new life of strictest piety and virtue;

-into which they were entered by a severe course of penance, proper to purge he mind of its natural defilements.
-Gregory Nazianzen tells us, "that no one could be initiated into the mysteries of Mithras, till he had undergone all sorts of mortifying trials, and had approved himself holy and impassible."
-The consideration of all this made Tertullian say, that, in the mysteries, "truth herself took on every shape, to oppose and combat truth."
-Omnia adversus veritatem, de ipsa veritate constructa esse.
+They were obliged by solemn engagements to commence a new line of strictest purity and virtue; into which they were entered by a severe course of penance, proper to purge the mind of its natural defilements.
+Gregory Nazienzen tells us, "that no one could be initiated into the mysteries of Mithras, till he had undergone all sorts of mortifying trials, and had proved himself holy and impassible."
+The consideration of all this made Tertullian say, that, in the mysteries, "Truth herself took on every shape, to oppose and combat truth."
+(Omnia adversus veritatem, de ipsa veritate constructa esse.
 Apol. cap.
 47.)
-And Austin, "that the devil hurried away deluded souls to their destruction, when he promised to purify them by those ceremonies, called initiations."

-The initiated, under this discipline, and with these promises, were esteemed the only happy men.
-Aristophanes, who speaks the sense of the people, makes them exult and triumph after this manner: "On us only does the sun dispense his blessings, we only receive pleasure from his beams; we, who are initiated, and perform towards strangers and citizens all acts of piety and justice."
-And Sophocles, to the same purpose, "Life, only is to be had there; all other places are full of misery and evil."
-"Happy, says Euripides is the man who hath been initiated into the greater mysteries, and leads a life of piety and religion."
-And the longer any one had been initiated, the more honorable they deemed him.
-It was even scandalous not to be initiated, and however virtuous the person otherwise appeared, he became suspicious to the people, as was the case of Socrates, and, in after-times of Demonax.
-No wonder then if the superior advantages of the initiated. both here and hereafter, should make the mysteries universally aspired to.
-And indeed, they soon grew as comprehensive in the numbers they embraced, as in the regions and countries to which they extended.
+And Austin, "that the devil hurried away deluded souls to their destruction, when he promised to purify them by those ceremonies, called the people, makes them exult and triumph after this manner :- "On us only does the sun dispense his blessings; we only receive pleasure from his beams; we, who are initiated, and perform towards strangers and citizens all acts of piety and justice."
+And Sophocles, to the same purpose, "Life only is to be had there; all other places are full of misery and evil."
+"Happy," says Euripides, "is the man who hath been initiated into the greater mysteries, and leads a life of piety and religion."
+And the longer any one had been initiated, the more honourable they deemed him.
+It was even scandalous not to be initiated, and however virtuous the person otherwise appeared, he became suspicious to the people, as was the case of Socrates, and, in after-times, of Demonax.
+No wonder, then, if the superior advantages of the initiated, both here and hereafter, should make the mysteries universally aspired to.
+And, indeed, they soon grew as comprehensive in the numbers they embraced, as in the regions and countries to which they extended.
 Men, women, and children, ran to be initiated.
-Thus Apuleius describes the state of the mysteries even in his time: "There was an influx of a crowd of those who had been initiated in the sacred rites of the goddess, consisting of men and women of every degree and of every age, resplendent with the pure whiteness of linnen garments."
+Thus Apuleius describes the state of the mysteries even in his time: "There was an influx of a crowd of those who had been initiated in the sacred rites of the goddess, consisting of men and women of every degree and of every age, resplendent with the pure whiteness of linen garments."